raymondmars/ngrok.space/README.md

 5. add a Dockerfile to the server and let it can run in a docker image
 6. modify client code, add a gin server, Let the user decide whether to build a version with its own client-server

+#### Why did I add a gin server to the client as the default server?
+If someone wants a function out of the box, or he is not familiar with writing code,
+He/She can build a client version with its own server(like this: GOBIN= GOOS=darwin GOARCH=amd64 go build -tags release -ldflags "-s -w -X 'main.WithLocalServer=1', just set build flags to: main.WithLocalServer=1).
+He only needs to start the client, then creates a site file under the startup directory, and then put the website template file in it, and he immediately has his own website :)

 [to be continue...]

 ### I build a test environment using this domain: [ngrok.space](https://ngrok.space)